0

 A short history of The F.W.
 Albrecht Grocery Company

-Frederick Wilhelm Albrecht, the founder of the Company, was such a man.
-Born April 3, 1861 and raised in Massillon, Ohio, he was the son of a Massillon grocer.
-Fred W. grew up in Massillon and operated a grocery store there on Main Street until 1891, then, at the age of 30 he sold out and moved to Akron, where he believed there was greater opportunity.
+Frederick Wilhelm Albrecht, the founder of the company, was such a man.
+Born April 3, 1861 and raised in Massillon, Ohio, he was the son of a grocer.
+Fred W. grew up in Massillon and operated a grocery store there on Main Street until 1891, when, at the age of 30 he sold out and moved to Akron, where he believed there was greater opportunity.

 In 1900, Fred W. went to Philadelphia and visited one of the first chain grocery companies in the nation, called “The Acme Stores”.
 They were painted yellow and conducted cash only sales.
-As a result of that visit, in the spring of 1900, Fred W. closed his grocery at Buchtel, Sumner, and Center Streets for a week.
-During that week, inventory was taken, the store was given a thorough house cleaning, stock was rearranged, and last but not least, the store was painted yellow inside and out!
-On Monday, Fred W. opened his little yellow store as Acme No.1, a cash only store.
+As a result of that visit, in the spring of 1900, Fred W. closed his store at Buchtel, Sumner, and Center Streets for a week.
+During that week, inventory was taken, stock was rearranged, the store was given a thorough house cleaning and painted yellow inside and out!
+On Monday, Fred W. opened his little yellow cash-only store as Acme No.1.

 By the early 1930’s there were 126 small, neighborhood stores.
+Grocery stores were small compared with today.
+Stores were located within walking distance of every household and had hitching posts for horses.
 The 1950’s brought the era of the Supermarket and Acme began to modernize its stores and adapting to trends and new technologies.
-That spirit of accepting change and leading innovation continues at Acme Fresh Markets.
+Today stores are much larger, further apart, and no longer feature hitching posts for horses.